shashotoNur/commlog-viewer/readme.md

-# Calls & SMS Viewer
+# Commlog Viewer

-A lightweight, local-first web tool for viewing and managing your combined call logs and SMS backups.
+A lightweight, local-first web tool for viewing and managing your combined communication log, i.e. call logs and SMS backups.
 This single HTML file runs entirely in your browser, ensuring your data remains private and secure on your device.

 -----